Shop with Confidence

 Does this come with the filter or must that be bought separately?

 Filters are sold separately.
-However, when you add filters via the dropdown on this product page (located right by the add to cart button), the price of each NBC-77 SOF filter is lower than retail.
+However, when you add filters via the dropdown on this product page (located right by the add to cart button), the price of up to 2 NBC-77 SOF filters is much lower than retail.
+The first at $25 off and the second at $40 off for a total of $65 discount.

 I worked in hazmat for many years, and wore a respirator almost daily when I did.
 So, with that in mind, I was actually quite impressed with this mask (as I could not easily find the style I used to wear on the market for civilians that wasn't crazy expensive.)
 Love the large field of view, and was very impressed with the speech diaphragm which seems to rival what I remember of my old 3M mask.
 Also love that it is compatible with camelback bladders (it comes with a canteen, by the way).
 That's a plus, since a drinking tube is not something I remember having on a work mask before.
 The only cons I would say, is that I was spoiled on the mesh harness that comes on the Scott 3M masks - those harnesses take a beating and are comfortable, but I'm not going to be wearing this mask every day - so that was an acceptable trade-off.
 Also, I wish they manufactured this in other sizes, but maybe that will come some day.
 Their other mask they sell comes in other sizes.
 If the mask fits you, it's hands-down a winner for a civilian respirator that's within a decent price range.
 I think I found the 3m mask on northern safety for $100 more and then decided on this one.
 (Also, I didn't compare israeli masks in my decision, as I only wanted a newly manufactured mask because I wanted something with an unquestionable shelf life.
 (Divide the price by 20 years and you will see that $11 a year is really very cheap when it comes to having this kind of security on hand in a rapidly changing world.)
 I live overseas now and we move a lot, so it feels nice to finally have a proper emergency kit in the house.